 It's all about mirroring

 There's no need to panic, because your video isn't actually backwards.
 When those people on the other end of the call see you, you look exactly as you should.
-That means that all text is the right way round.
+That means that all text is the right way round to them.

-So in essence, to fix this problem, you don't have to do anything at all, because it's only the preview of yourself in the video that looks the wrong way round.
+In essence, to fix this problem, you don't have to do anything at all, because it's only the preview of yourself in the video that you see that looks the wrong way round.

 That's because mirroring is turned on by default when using Zoom.
 You can test this by reaching out to shake hands with yourself - mirroring will see both you and your video image reaching out with the same hand.
 That's how you know mirroring is on.
 It's also mirrored in Skype and Google Meets too.